lloyddunamis/gfl_manualpatch/README.md

 Android\data\com.sunborn.girlsfrontline.en\files\Android\New\

-2Q) Am I in the right "New" folder?
+2Q) Am I in the right "New" or working folder?
 2A) The directory tree of the target working folder should look something like the following:

-Internal storage (/storage/emulated/0)
+Internal storage (/storage/emulated/0)(sorted alphabetically)
 - Android
   - data
     + com.app